Birmingham, AL HVAC Schools – Certification & Training

 These organizations work with others in the industry and with government organizations to establish educational, licensing, and performance standards for the safety of technicians, the public, and the environment.

-Occupational Demand for HVAC and HVAC/R Technicians in Birmingham
+HVAC Occupational Demand in Birmingham

 Employment opportunities for HVAC and HVAC/R technicians continue to grow.
 The BLS (2019) indicates that new positions for technicians nationwide will increase 13 percent between 2018 and 2028.
 That’s more than double the 5 percent anticipated increase for all US occupations.
 The opportunities for HVAC technicians in Alabama are even more favorable.
 Projections Central predicted a 13.5 percent increase in the demand for technicians statewide between 2016 and 2026.